SAKryukov/dotnet-solution-structure/articles/article0.md

 MSBuild tasks is quite a powerful development tool.
 Development of custom tasks [is easy](https://learn.microsoft.com/en-us/visualstudio/msbuild/msbuild-api?view=vs-2022).
 At the same time, in contrast to .NET framework, .NET does not include required "Microsoft.Build.*" assemblies, so development requires downloading additional NuGet packages, and I don't want to add any dependencies in my public open-source code.

 On the other hand, code generation is such a simple thing that a simple UI-free application is more than enough, as it can be invoked via the available [MSBuild task Exec](https://learn.microsoft.com/en-us/visualstudio/msbuild/exec-task?view=vs-2022), and console output is optional, can be used only during the debugging of the development cycle.

+Anyone is more than welcome to take my code and embed it in some MSBuild Task if it seems to be appropriate by some reason.
+This is easy.

 ## Custom Markup vs Code Generation